OscarDavidMendoza/Portfolio/README.md

 - Google :)

 ### Features
-📖 Multi-Page Layout using ReactRouter
+📖 Multi-Page Layout using ReactRouter<br/>
-🎨 Styled with React-Bootstrap and CSS
+🎨 Styled with React-Bootstrap and CSS<br/>
 📧 Included an 'contact me' section that will email me using nodemailer

 ### Getting Started